 BUDGET ACTIVITIES IN COSTA RICA – Tour a coffee plantation

-BUDGET ACTIVITIES IN COSTA RICA – Tour a coco farm
+BUDGET ACTIVITIES IN COSTA RICA – Tour a cacao farm

 I went on a chocolate tour in La Fortuna and loved it.
 The tour not only taught the history of chocolate and how chocolate is made but we also got to eat as much fresh chocolate as we wanted.
 We could then infuse our chocolate with a variety of tasty ingredients.
 Yum!
 There are several chocolate tours throughout the country, but if you are heading to La Fortuna I recommend this one.